 When an individual is placed on probation, it is expected that the person toes the line and strictly follow the rules.
 If a separate crime is committed during a probation period, prosecutors and judges are likely to seek the harshest punishments under the law – including prison time and large fines.

-You may be required to fulfill your full original sentence plus additional sentencing if you are found guilty of a crime while on probation.
+You may be required to fulfill your full original sentence plus additional sentencing if you are found guilty of a DUI while on probation.

-What Happens after a DUI Arrest While on Probation?
+What Happens After a DUI While on Probation?

 - You will have a hearing and be arraigned for the DUI;